 The safest option is to uproot the plant to prevent the other cannabis plants from turning into a Hermie.

 Can I smoke a hermie plant?

 Yes, one can use a hermaphrodite plant for smoking purposes.

 What is a hermie cannabis plant?

 A hermie cannabis plant refers to a plant that develops both male and female organs.
 This type of cannabis plant should be removed from your crop immediately.
 Otherwise, they will start pollinating your other plants as well.
 Hermaphroditism is a natural process that occurs accidentally.

 Various reasons could lead to this phenomenon.
 Some of the primary reasons include:

 Yes, a hermie marijuana plant can pollinate your female marijuana plants.
 If you let this happen, it will produce more hermie plants among your crop.
 This is why you are advised to remove all the hermie plants as soon as you detect them.
 Otherwise, it can ruin all your plants.

 There are a few things you can do to avoid hermie plants.
 This can be done by avoiding temperature fluctuations, and irregular lighting routines.
 You must also handle your cannabis plants with care and not subject them to external stress.
 Also, make sure that your plants don’t get light burned.
 If you notice any hermie plants, you must eliminate them immediately.

 Some breeders advise people to mix a hermie plant with another species of cannabis to save it.
 Some don’t support this idea, saying that buds that the mixed seed plant would produce will also contain hermaphroditic traits.
-Hence, we advise people to uproot a hermaphrodite weed plant entirely, to present its spread and protect the remaining cannabis plants.
+We advise people to uproot a hermaphrodite weed plant entirely to present its spread and protect the remaining cannabis plants.